facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

         - `options`: a dictionary to which all valid options should be assigned to.
         - `attrs`: a dictionary to which all valid attributes should be assigned to.
         - `md`: the `Markdown` object.
-    - If the `attr_list` extension is enabled and the attribute list style header is used, any key/value pairs that were assigned as attributes by the `validator` will be passed to the `formatter`'s `attrs` parameter.
+    - If the `attr_list` extension is enabled and the brace style header is used, any key/value pairs that were assigned as attributes by the `validator` will be passed to the `formatter`'s `attrs` parameter.
     - Options in the form of `key=` (which have no value) will are no longer be allowed.
 A `key` with no value will assume the `value` to be the `key` name.
 This brings consistency as options are now parsed with `attr_list`.